bokub/rgb-light-card/README.md

             icon_color: '#77e28a'
 ```

-Note that you can mix lights and service calls in the same card
+Note that you can mix lights and actions in the same card

 The `icon_color` is still optional, but will be grey by default